Frequently Asked Questions

-Education applications received between May 1 – September 1 will be assigned to regionally-based review committees for evaluation.
+Education applications received between Mid-May – August 15 will be assigned to regionally-based review committees for evaluation.
 Proposals that are recommended by these committees will be presented to the Foundation Board in December.
 Organizations that submitted education proposals will be notified in December/January as to the status of their application.

 The Foundation will accept only one application per organization each year.

 What type of reporting is required if our organization receives a grant award?